Back to Home

 A historically established convention followed by the Ottomans (widespread in Hanafi communities).
 It acts as the precursor to the modern 'Administrative Synthesis' buffer.

-Applying comprehensive atmospheric and geographic corrections to the meridian transit.
+Applying generic atmospheric and geographic time buffers to the zenith.

 Understanding Zawal: When Does Dhuhr Actually Begin?